Gloria Taylor is almost 30 years into a life prison sentence for drug trafficking.

-So a special drug enforcement corps from Lakeland Sheriff’s Office used confidential informants in controlled drug purchases at what they determined to be her drug operation’s headquarters.
 After a sting operation resulted in two separate hundred dollar crack sales, agents pulled over the car she was a passenger in, found cocaine, arrested her, and secured a search warrant for her home and car.

 There, they found 56 grams of crack cocaine, and charged her for trafficking.

 Gloria’s brother also lived in the house and is also serving life in prison for separate charges.

 In court, the Assistant U.S. Attorney offered Gloria Taylor’s public defender a plea agreement.
 He would drop the possession counts, and she would be sentenced according to guidelines which called for a minimum of three years.
 She would also be sentenced as a habitual felony offender.
 An earlier charge of armed robbery would be used to “habitualize” her as a career criminal, and the judge could go outside the guideline limits in his sentencing.

 The handwritten #7 clause reads, “Defendant is to be sentenced 12 years (bottom end of permitted range) to run concurrent on each count and concurrent with any other sentences.”

 Concurrent means that sentences for multiple charges can be served at the same time.

 Assistant Public Defender Austin H Maslanik, who retired in 2015 after 37 years, advised Gloria Taylor to sign the agreement, which she did; then he filed a motion to withdraw it, was denied by the judge, and could not stop the consequence.